-In this article, we will be discussing 7 of the easiest and most effective ways to get more reviews for your business.
+In this article, we will be discussing seven of the easiest and most effective ways to get more reviews for your business.
 Take a look:

 1. Extend your Online Presence to third-party Review Sites

 You can’t deny the fact that third-party review sites are becoming increasingly popular.
 Be it you or me, most of us rely on the reviews posted on these sites before even approaching a product platform.
-So, registering yourself or claiming your business in sites like Yelp, Facebook, Google My Business, G2crowd (for software reviews) etc. would be purely advantageous as thousands of customers bank on them.
+So, registering yourself or claiming your business on sites like Yelp, Facebook, Google My Business, G2Crowd (for software reviews), etc. would be purely advantageous, as thousands of customers bank on them.

-Before progressing towards my next suggestion here’s something to be noted: Ensure that the communications taking place in your profile is regularly monitored and respond to reviews as well.
-Responsive businesses tend to get highlighted.
-The average response time and response rate will be exhibited by the review sites.
+- Also, responsive businesses tend to get highlighted.
+Your average response time and response rate will be exhibited by the review sites.

-2. Put those NPS Surveys into Good Use
+2. Put those NPS Surveys to Good Use

-Being able to segregate customers based on their NPS scores to promoters, passives and detractors is one of the biggest virtues of the net promoter system.
-A very few would think otherwise.
+Being able to segregate customers based on their NPS scores into promoters, passives, and detractors is one of the biggest virtues of the net promoter system.
+Very few would think otherwise.
 This data can also help us get more reviews.
 Let me tell you how.

-The first step evidently is to forward an NPS survey to your customers.
-Then collect the responses and identify the passives, detractors and promoters.
+- The first step is to forward an NPS survey to your customers.
+Then collect the responses and identify the passives, detractors, and promoters.

-Now you can ask the promoters why they have scored you a 9 or 10 and then request them to leave a review on platforms like Google, Facebook, Capterra etc. Make sure you send them the link to your profile along with these requests.
-For all you know, the client may not have the time or patience to go searching for your profile in the review sites.
+- Now you can ask the promoters why they have scored you a 9 or 10 and then request them to leave a review on platforms like Google, Facebook, Capterra, etc. Make sure you send them the link to your profile along with these requests.
+For all you know, the client may not have the time or patience to go searching for your profile on the review sites.